manoy49/findThatBook/README.md

 Install maven.

 Change the goodreads.key in application.properties.
+(It currently has mine.)

 Change server.port, if the port is already in use.